davidliegar/marvelpedia/README.md

 It has been decided to implement infinite scroll instead of a button for a better user experience (in my opinion).
 For the loading state, a skeleton card has been implemented instead of a spinner for the same reason.

-The styling has been done using Tailwind CSS, taking care of creating a mobile first application.
+The styling has been done using Styled Components, taking care of creating a mobile first application.

 > [!NOTE]
 > Seems that the external link button are all returning 404 error